SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-dne15/PROJECT_PRESENTATION.md

 # Welcome to Speccy_Squad's Kata Challenges 👓

-This is Task 1 in our 3 part challenge
+This is Task 1 in our 3 part challenge.

+nb: These tasks can be completed individually

 ## How to Install and Run